 A regional group

-The unique nature of the region was seen to be an important and distinctive feature - a small number of hospitals and located within the ACT and the area covered by the Southern Area Health Service of NSW, provided the potential to establish a regional group not aligned to any institution or area health service.
+The unique nature of the region was seen to be an important and distinctive feature - a small number of hospitals and located within the ACT and the Southern NSW Local Health District, provided the potential to establish a regional group not aligned to any institution or area health service.

 The initial meetings of the group focused on developing the terms of reference and the local protocols for the various clinical groups.